Using your brain to improve wellbeing

 Many of us associate learning with childhood or our student days.
 As adults, it often seems as though we have less time and less of a need to learn new things.
 There are always higher priorities.

 Sure, we might dream about going back to study… one day, after we’re done with X, Y and Z. Many of us often have thoughts such as: Sure, part of me has always wanted to learn a new language or musical instrument, but, well, isn’t it too late for me now?
 It’s not like I have the time for such intensive pursuits anyway.
 Right now I should really be putting more energy into work/raising my kids/making sure I’m up to date on social media.
 (Alright, perhaps not that last one.)

 The best time to plant a tree was 20 years ago.
 The second best time is now.Chinese proverb

 Learning has been shown in the research to help improve and maintain our well-being.
 It can boost self-confidence and self-esteem, help build a sense of purpose, and foster connection with others.
 People engaged in learning report feeling better about themselves and a greater ability to cope with stress, as well has feeling more self confidence, hope and purpose.

 Some scientists think that setting goals and working towards them plays an important role in the way learning influences well-being.
 Setting targets and hitting them can create positive feelings of accomplishment and achievement, and can also be motivating to do more.

 Give learning a go

 If you want to make learning a bigger part of your life, it helps to think about learning in the broadest sense.
-Classes and formal courses are great ways to learn new things, but there are lots of other ways too.
+Classes and formal courses are great ways to learn new things, but as we’ve seen, can seem overwhelming in an already overwhelming life.
+So we may just need to keep in mind that there are lots of other ways to keep learning.
 You might:

 - Learn to cook a favourite dish that you’ve never eaten at home.